-As at the Record Date, there were 170,799,523 Common Shares issued and outstanding.
-Accordingly, under the 2023 Share Option Plan the Company has the authority to grant options, and similarly, under the LTI Plan the Company would have the authority to grant a combination of Options and Unit Awards, to purchase up to 17,079,952 Common Shares.
-At the date of this Circular, options to purchase an aggregate of 10,792,500 Common Shares are granted and outstanding under the 2023 Share Option Plan, representing approximately 6.32% of the outstanding Common Shares, leaving options remaining available for grant pursuant to the 2023 Share Option Plan to purchase an aggregate of 6,287,452 Common Shares being a further 3.68% of the outstanding Common Shares.
+As at the Record Date, there were 258,732,856 Common Shares issued and outstanding.
+Accordingly, under the LTI Plan the Company has the authority to grant a combination of Options and Unit Awards, to purchase up to 25,873,285 Common Shares.
+At the date of this Circular, options to purchase an aggregate of 9,820,000 Common Shares are granted and outstanding under the LTI Plan, representing approximately 3.8% of the outstanding Common Shares, leaving options remaining available for grant pursuant to the LTI Plan to purchase an aggregate of 16,053,285 Common Shares being a further 6.2% of the outstanding Common Shares.